Wrongful Termination Attorney Beverly Hills & Los Angeles

 Most employment relationships in California are considered to be “at-will,” meaning that an employer can discharge an employee at any time for a good reason, a bad reason, or no reason at all.
 However, employers cannot base a termination on a reason that is unlawful or that violates an important public policy.

-A wrongful termination occurs when an employee is fired for a reason that violates a law, regulation, or policy of the State of California or of the United States.
-Some terminations are prohibited by specific employment laws, but California courts also recognizes unlawful terminations that are contrary to public policy.
+Wrongful termination occurs when an employee is fired for a reason that violates a law, regulation, or policy of the State of California or of the United States.
+Some terminations are prohibited by specific employment laws, but California courts also recognize unlawful terminations that are contrary to public policy.
 Public policy is something that involves a fundamental interest of the public at large, rather than simply the relationship between a single employer and its employee.
-Therefore, a public policy is grounded in a state or federal law or regulation.
+Therefore, a public policy is grounded in state or federal law or regulation.

 The wrongful termination lawyers at E&L, LLP, represent employees in Los Angeles County and California State who have been fired for conduct that is protected by laws or public policies.
 Employees who were unlawfully terminated are often entitled to lost wages, emotional distress damages, and, in some cases, additional compensation.

 WHAT IS WRONGFUL TERMINATION IN VIOLATION OF PUBLIC POLICY?